PHart3/2-groups-agda/Two-groups/README.md

 ## Summary

-This directory contains a formalized biequivalence between the (2,1)-category of (coherent) 2-groups and the (2,1)-category of pointed connected 2-types.
+This directory contains a formalized biadjoint biequivalence between the (2,1)-category of (coherent) 2-groups and the (2,1)-category of pointed connected 2-types.